-We rely on the availability of post-consumed polyethylene bags and sheets in significant quantities and in different locations in our production process, a disruption in the availability of this key component, or an increase in its cost, could adversely affect our business.
+Future recycled material based products will rely on the availability of post-consumed plastic waste or recycled plastic raw materials in significant quantities and in different locations in our production process, a disruption in the availability of this key component, or an increase in its cost, could adversely affect our business.

-Our business, its operations and growth are highly dependent on our ability to secure unlimited quantities of polyethylene bags and sheets extracted and sorted out of waste streams as well as electricity, water and other utilities.
-Our production process consumes considerable energy, making us vulnerable to rising energy costs.
-Any significant interruption, price increase or negative change in the availability or economics of required materials and supplies and, in particular, the availability and price of sorted post-consumed polyethylene bags and sheets, or rising or volatile energy costs, could adversely affect us.
+Our future recycling based operations development and growth may be highly dependent on our ability to secure unlimited quantities of plastic waste extracted and sorted out of waste streams as well as electricity, water and other utilities.
+Such production process consumes considerable energy, making us vulnerable to rising energy costs.
+Any significant interruption, price increase or negative change in the availability or economics of required materials and supplies and, in particular, the availability and price of plastic waste or recycled plastic raw materials, or rising or volatile energy costs, could adversely affect us.